itzsadraa/Directory-Tree/README.md

   -e [EXTENTION], --extention [EXTENTION]
                         Find files with a specific extention in a directory

-Thanks for using RetrO_13th Directory Tree
+Thanks for using itzsadraa Directory Tree
 ```

 example of using Directory Tree: